ildar/writer2latex/source/readme-source.txt

 The source of Writer2LaTeX consists of three major parts:

-* A general purpose java library for converting OpenDocument files into LaTeX, BibTeX, xhtml, xhtml+MathML and EPUB
+* A general purpose java library for converting OpenDocument files into LaTeX, BibTeX, XHTML, XHTML+MathML, HTML5 and EPUB
   This is to be found in the packages writer2latex.* and should only be used through the provided api writer2latex.api.*
 * A command line utility writer2latex.Application